 Adjust your calendar to your size and season

-- Working: For smaller nonprofits that lack the resources to hire a full-time staff to manage its programs, the board’s role is to plan and manage the organization’s activities.
+- Working: For smaller nonprofits that lack the resources to hire a full-time staff to manage their programs, the board’s role is to plan and manage the organization’s activities.

 - Strategic: For well-established organizations, the board’s role is to provide oversight over the organization’s management and finances, as well as shaping and upholding the organization’s mission.

 - Fundraising: For many nonprofits, the primary board role is to fundraise.